July 21, 2022 by Helena Lombard

 Another fun way to up the ante on your 80s themed birthday party is to host a costume contest.
-Ask your friends to come to your bash dressed as their favourite 80s celeb or icon.
+Ask your friends to come to your bash dressed as their favorite 80s celeb or icon.
 Bonus prize for anyone who shows up with a mullet.

 - Deep-fried potato skins with bacon and sour cream

-- Cheese fondue and breadsticks
+- Cheese Fondue and breadsticks

 - Prawn cocktail